royeradames/minimalist-portfolio-website/README.md

 ### Useful resources

+- [Responsive images in React: show images depending on windows size, and the px density](https://royeraadames.medium.com/responsive-images-in-react-show-images-depending-on-windows-size-and-the-px-density-ab8e9caa34c5) - Show the images depending on the sizes, and the px density.
 - [Importing SVGs In React: The Clean Way](https://royeraadames.medium.com/importing-svgs-in-react-the-clean-way-2d6e65da73cd) - Clean way to import SVGs.
 - [Open React Router <Link> At The Top Of Page With JavaScript](https://royeraadames.medium.com/open-react-router-link-at-top-of-page-c8e48a72da99) - Open React Router DOM <Link>s At The Top Of Page With JavaScript so that the user does not feel confuse when navigating the page.
 - [Responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images) - How to handle responsive images.